Commemoration of Tadeusz Kościuszko: Belarus

 In Belarus, in the manor of Mieračoŭščyna - the birthplace of Kościuszko - a monument was opened on 12 May 2018.
 This became the first monument to Kościuszko in the country, and it was financed and produced through a crowdfunding campaign organized by a journalist Gleb Labadzenka (Hlieb Labadzienka).
 The campaign received financing from over 700 private contributors, and a monument design by Henik Lojka won the competition.
 Installation of the monument was organized by the local authorities of the Ivacevičy District.

 Furthermore, besides the museum in Meračoŭščyna there is another small museum, the "Gosudarstvennoe učreždenie kul'tury Žabinkovskij rajonnyj istoriko-kraevedčeskij musej" in the Tadėvuš-Kascjuška-Street in Malyja Sjachnovičy, a small village between Brest and Kobryn in Belarus.
 There is a room dedicated to the life of Tadeusz Kościuszko in Sjachnovičy.
 In front of the building is a bust of Kościuszko, which was built in 1932 by Bal'bina Vidatskaja-Svitič and was set up in 1988 in Kobrin, the next largest city.
 During the Soviet era, this was initially covered and was transferred in 1988 to its present location.

-A second bust displaying Kościuszko was unveiled in 2005 in the court yard of the US-american embassy in Minsk.
+A second bust displaying Kościuszko was unveiled in 2005 in the court yard of the American embassy in Minsk.

 France

 Polish political refugees in Montigny-sur-Loing settled in La Genevraye at Castle Berville and participated actively in the life of the commune and that of La Genevraye, including establishing a brickworks.
 In 1814 Kościuszko intervened to stop the Cossacks after the Russians had penetrated into Champagne-sur-Seine.
-Subsequently a monument was built, Ancienne chapelle de Kosciusko.
+Subsequently, a monument was built, Ancienne chapelle de Kosciusko.
 This symbolic tomb still stands at the edge of the Forest of Fontainebleau, where it receives an annual tribute of flowers.

 United States

 A plethora of sites are dedicated to Kosciuszko in the United States.
 Both Kosciusko, Mississippi. and Kosciusko, Texas are named in his honor, as is Kosciusko County, Indiana, and Kosciusko Island in Alaska.
 Monmouth, Illinois, was originally to be called Kosciuszko after that name was drawn from a hat around 1831, until it was decided that Kosciuszko would be too hard to pronounce, so Monmouth was selected as an alternative.

-Kosciuszko's Philadelphia, Pennsylvania, home is preserved as Thaddeus Kosciuszko National Memorial, administered as part of Independence National Historical Park; and a monument to him stands at the corner of Benjamin Franklin Parkway and 18th Street.
+Kosciuszko's Philadelphia home is preserved as Thaddeus Kosciuszko National Memorial, administered as part of Independence National Historical Park; and a monument to him stands at the corner of Benjamin Franklin Parkway and 18th Street.